Yasasri16/Android/DIVA (Damn Insecure and Vulnerable App) /Task_1.md

 `adb logcat | grep "diva-log"`

-This command filters out log messages tagged with diva-log and reveals the credit card number that was entered in the app.
+This command filters out log messages tagged with diva-log and reveals the credit card number that was entered by user.